robinnewhouse/DHNLAlgorithm/README.md

 N.B.
 The above run command is configured for VSI vertexing.
 For details about running using VSI Leptons vertexing see additional notes below.

+#### Data
 To run on data, simply remove the --isMC flag

 ```bash
 xAH_run.py --config ../source/DHNLAlgorithm/data/config_DHNLAlgorithm.py --files /path/to/my/DAOD_RPVLL/file --submitDir testRun --force direct
 ```

+#### Grid
 To run a job on the grid, use a command like the one below.
-Note: We are still working on getting the grid settings right.
-We have not yet be sucessful at running a job on the grid.

 ```bash
 xAH_run.py --config ../source/DHNLAlgorithm/data/config_DHNLAlgorithm.py --files data16_13TeV.00304178.physics_Main.merge.DAOD_RPVLL.r11761_r11764_p4054 --inputRucio prun --optGridMergeOutput 1 --optGridOutputSampleName user.dtrischu.data16_13TeV.00304178.physics_Main.merge.DAOD_RPVLL.r11761_r11764_p4054_HNLNtuple_01 --optGridNGBPerJob 4
 ```
+Note: We have been running jobs successfully on the grid, but some settings may not have yet been tested.
+We would appreciate any feedback you have.

 ## Additional Notes
 ### Migration from NTupleMaker